Reduced operator inference for nonlinear partial differential equations: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful for Cheng Huang and Chris Wentland for the data used in the CVRC numerical experiments as well as for several helpful discussions.
-This work was supported in parts by the National Science Foundation Graduate Research Fellowship Program, the Fannie and John Hertz Foundation, the US Air Force Center of Excellence on Multi-Fidelity Modeling of Rocket Combustor Dynamics award FA9550-17-1-0195, the Air Force Office of Scientific Research MURI on managing multiple information sources of multi-physics systems awards FA9550-15-1-0038 and FA9550-18-1-0023, the US Department of Energy Applied Mathematics MMICC Program award DESC0019334, and the SUTD-MIT International Design Centre.
+This work was supported in parts by the National Science Foundation Graduate Research Fellowship Program, the Fannie and John Hertz Foundation, the US Air Force Center of Excellence on Multi-Fidelity Modeling of Rocket Combustor Dynamics award FA9550-17-1-0195, the Air Force Office of Scientific Research MURI program awards FA9550-15-1-0038, FA9550-18-1-0023 and FA9550-21-1-0084, the US Department of Energy Applied Mathematics MMICC Program award DE-SC0019303, and the SUTD-MIT International Design Centre.